Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Node.md

 ## Preview

 Many nodes include a preview.
 This preview displays the main output value at that stage in the graph.
-Hide this preview with the Collapse control, which displays when you hover over the node.
+Hide this preview with the Collapse control that displays when you hover over the node.
 You can also collapse and expand node previews via the Context Menu in the [Shader Graph Window](Shader-Graph-Window.md).
 To configure the appearance of node previews, see [Preview Mode Control](Preview-Mode-Control).